-test In the preceding example, the test-command is test "\$word1" = "\$word2".
+In the preceding example the test-command is test "\$word1" = "\$word2".
 The test builtin returns a true status if its first and third arguments have the relationship specified by its second argument.
 If this command returns a true status (= 0), the shell executes the commands between the then and fi statements.
-If the command returns a false status (not = 0), the shell passes control to the statement after fi without executing the statements between then and fi.
-The effect of this if statement is to display Match if the two words match.
+If the command returns a false status (not = 0), the shell passes control to the statement following fi without executing the statements between then and fi.
+The effect of this if statement is to display Match if the two words are the same.
 The script always displays End of program.

-In the Bourne Again Shell, test is a builtin-part of the shell.
+- Builtins In the Bourne Again Shell, test is a builtin-part of the shell.
 It is also a stand-alone utility kept in /usr/bin/test.
 This chapter discusses and demonstrates many Bourne Again Shell builtins.
 You usually use the builtin version if it is available and the utility if it is not.
 Each version of a command may vary slightly from one shell to the next and from the utility to any of the shell builtins.
-To locate documentation, first determine whether you are using a builtin or a stand-alone utility.
-Use the type builtin for this purpose:
+See page 926 for more information on shell builtins. - Checking arguments The next program uses an if structure at the beginning of a script to check that you have supplied at least one argument on the command line.
+The -eq test operator compares two integers, where the \$# special parameter (page 921) takes on the value of the number of command line arguments.
+This structure displays a message and exits from the script with an exit status of 1 if you do not supply at least one argument: